-Looking for things to do in East Lothian?

-Looking for things to do in East Lothian?
-It’s a beautiful county with miles of coastline to explore, the perfect place for enjoying the great outdoors.
+There are so many things to do in East Lothian – a beautiful county with miles of coastline to explore, the perfect place for enjoying the great outdoors.
 Including the lovely towns of North Berwick, Haddington, Gullane and Dunbar there are plenty of sights, scenery and activities to cover all interests.

 Having lived in Edinburgh for a number of years as well as a more recent spell Tranent, we are well accustomed to a road trip down the beautiful east coast.
 Below are a few of our favourite spots that are definitely worth a visit if you are exploring East Lothian.